 As you can see in our editions, we have not even spent so much on miscellaneous and random things.
-One reason is that at our favorite restaurant in Ubud, where we spent most of our time in Bali, there were free bananas to go with each order, so we spent less on fruits and juices.
+One reason is that at our favorite restaurant in Ubud, where we spent most of our time in Bali (there are simply so many things to do in Ubud), there were free bananas to go with each order, so we spent less on fruits and juices.
 On the other hand, we were often traveling off the beaten track.

-Most of our money, as you can imagine if you followed our other travel budgets, went for ice cream and snacks.
+As you can imagine, if you followed our other travel budgets, most of our money went for ice cream and snacks.
 We just can’t resist.
 By the way, on this list, we did not include a picture, which we had bought from a local artist after we had talked to him about his culture and life in Bali for barely an hour.
 By the way, as I type in these lines, I look at this picture in a typical Balinese style, which is now hanging framed in our living room.